Ancistrus aguaboensis Fisch-Muller, Mazzoni & Weber, 2001

 Fisch-Muller, Mazzoni & Weber (2001); Seidel & Evers (2005)

-This bristlenose catfish is a true dwarf, with a maximum length of around 3 inches.
-The standard length of the largest type specimen was only 2.6 inches.
-Its body color is dark brown to black, with tiny white spots.
-The tips of the caudal fin are white in adult specimens (missing in L 032!), juveniles have a white fin seam.
-Ventral side dark (another difference to L 032).
+This is a distinct dwarf species reaching a maximum length of only about 8 cm.
+The largest type specimen had a standard length of only 66.5 mm.
+The coloration is dark brown to black with fine white dots.
+The tips of the caudal fin are white in older specimens (this feature is absent in L 032!), juvenile specimens have a white fin seam there.
+Ventral side dark (another difference from L 032).

 Further information (such as origin, keeping, care and breeding) aboutAncistrus aguaboensis can be found in our new book about the loricariid catfish of the Ancistrus genus.